 How do you go about getting help?
 Well, if you're a patient with a straightforward case of erectile dysfunction (for example, a 65-year-old diabetic who wants rapid treatment for sexual impotence), a general urologist is often a good starting point.
 The doctor should take a thorough history and perform a basic evaluation.
 This will include a focused physical exam, measurement of penile sensation, and a basic check of hormones.
 Available options should be explained thoroughly.
 Most often, the first course of action will be to provide an oral medication.
 The side effects of any medication should be explained and a prescription written.
 There should also be follow-up exams on a regular basis.
 If the oral medications do not work well or cause unpleasant side effects, there are a number of other effective erectile dysfunction therapy options available.

-Oral medications include Viagra, Levitra, and Cialis.
+Oral medications include Viagra, Levitra, Cialis, and Stendra.

 The maximum dosage is 20 mg of Levitra or Cialis and 100 mg of Viagra.